samford100/blog/src/pages/2017-12-21-CX/index.md

 We cleaned, parsed, and joined the data into a usable form, and stored it back as a csv.
 Then we used python and pandas to further manipulate the data.
 This second manipulation step was required because we didn't quite know what we wanted to do with the data.
 For example, we decided to one-hot encode it to remove numerical relations on the categorical data.

-Now with regards to the data, we had five fields to predict a persons death out of fourty-three different causes... so early on we gave up the dream of very accurate predictions, and in turned created a fun and interesting user interface.
+Now with regards to the data, we had five fields to predict a persons death out of forty-three different causes... so early on we gave up the dream of very accurate predictions, and in turned created a fun and interesting user interface.

 Click [here](http://cx.sam-ford.me) to check out the site and see how you die as time passes based on your age, race, gender, marital status, and education.